Skip to main content

 Data analysts gather and interpret data to tell a story.
 Businesses of all types can then use that story to sell products or content, create new products or content or market goods or services to consumers.

-"By collecting, cleaning and interpreting data sets, data analysts make recommendations for business decisions and help solve business problems," said Susan McKenzie, EdD, a senior associate dean of STEM programs with Southern New Hampshire University (SNHU).
+"By collecting, cleaning and interpreting data sets, data analysts make recommendations for business decisions and help solve business problems," said Dr. Susan McKenzie, a senior associate dean at Southern New Hampshire University (SNHU).

 The process of cleaning and interpreting data requires a strong aptitude for math and statistics, as well as the ability to communicate findings in an accessible way.
 “Many data analysts have a passion for statistics and visualizing data in a clear manner,” McKenzie said.